Christopher Mitchell, Ph.D.

 I earned my Master’s degree in Electrical Engineering in May 2010 and my BE in EE in May 2009 from the Cooper Union in New York City.
 My Master of Electrical Engineering thesis focused on the refinement and applications of realtime computer vision algorithms to wearable computing for augmented reality.
 I also pursued academic research on the parallelization of encryption and stochastic algorithms on FPGAs and GPGPU hardware.
 I was the administrator emeritus of Cooper Union’s EE μLab and ICELab, a graduate fellow emeritus f the S*ProCom² lab at the Cooper Union, and was a Continuing Educaon instructor for Cooper Union’s Immigrant Retraining Program.

+I’m a born-and-raised New Yorker, and when I’m not building virtual worlds or communities, I’m probably speed-walking around the city or volunteering at the Shore Line Trolley Museum, where I work on restoring and operating antique trolleys and subways.
 In these pages you can find information about me, my publications, my past, present, and future projects, and view my résumé.
-If you have questions, do not hesitate to contact me at the email address left.
+If you have questions, you can contact me at any of the platforms listed in the sidebar.